frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 ```

 Perform the similar change for the **HANAStatusIntentHandler**.
 Desired method is **getStatus()**.
-Feel free to check out the code inside **hanaquickstart.js**.
-Promises have to be used, so that Alexa can wait for the Cloud Formation API to respond!
+Make sure to check out the code inside **hanaquickstart.js**.
+P

+> Note: Promises have been used, so that Alexa can wait for the Cloud Formation API to respond!
 Especially adjust the **HANAInstallMedia** = S3 bucket URL, where the SAP HANA software should have been stored.
 Also check/edit again the **HANAMasterPass** and **KeyName**.

 ![image](../assets/1_alexa-hana-sbx_-_AWS_Cloud9_code.jpg)